bobby-valenzuela/RepoSync/README.md

     }
 ]'
 ```
-For each item in the JSON array, there are three key/value pairs:
+For each item in the JSON array, there are two key/value pairs:
-- dir: The name of the directory on your local/remote machine in which a git repo is located
+- dir: The name of the directory on your local/remote machine in which a git repo is located (dir name must be the same on local and remote).
 - hostname: The hostname as it appears in your `.ssh/config file`.
 This will be used to ssh into your machine and sync things up.

 You could even pipe a file into `JSON` if you want to save your details in a separate file.